edavis/django-carson/README.rst

 =============

-django-carson makes it easy to store and display tweets about a given topic or tweets from a group of users.
+django-carson makes it easy to store and display tweets about a given topic or from a set of users.

 For an idea of how django-carson can be used, take a look at TweetNevada_.